 But as a writer, once you’ve finished writing your book, you must have a promotion plan.
 Without one, it will be hard to sell many copies because no one will know about your book!

-Even if you have a publisher, you should still develop a promotion plan because you might find out that they barely help market your book until you’ve already sold a certain number of copies.
+Even if you have a publisher, you should still develop a promotion plan because you might find out that they barely help promote your book until you’ve already sold a certain number of copies.

 Today, we’re going to show you how to get your book into the hands of more people using these strategies.